TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/rtlibs/control/control.md

     <td>MTPA_computeCurrentAngle</td>
     <td>85</td>
 </tr>
-<tr><td colspan="2" bgcolor=#F0F0F0> Strator voltage frequency generator </td></tr>
+<tr><td colspan="2" bgcolor=#F0F0F0> Stator voltage frequency generator </td></tr>
 <tr>
     <td>VS_FREQ_run</td>
     <td>29</td>
 </tr>
 </table>

-- Ran with TI Clang Compiler v3.2.0.LTS, with -Os flag, obtained the average result from 600 consecutive reading of running the controller with DPL CycleCountP minus the overhead, simulating a control loop scenario.
+- Ran with TI Clang Compiler v3.2.0.LTS, with -Os flag, obtained the average result from 600 consecutive readings of running the controller with DPL CycleCountP minus the overhead, simulating a control loop scenario.
 - Actual result may vary depending on provided datasets and memory configuration.
-For R5F, it is recommended for users to map control loops to TCM for the best performance.
+For Arm Cortex-R5F, it is recommended for users to map control loops to TCM for the best performance.

-## Provided Examples

-## Additional References

-N/A

 ## API

 \ref CONTROLS_MODULE

+\note Arm is a registered trademark of Arm Limited (or its subsidiaries or affiliates) in the US and/or elsewhere.